Animal welfare at Waitrose

 Auditing and compliance

 All our supply chains are independently audited and we take any non-compliance of our animal welfare requirements very seriously indeed.
-Anyone found in serious breach of our standards can expect to be removed from our supply chain
+We conduct our own responsible sourcing assessments, and farms are independently audited by the relevant assurance schemes (detailed below).
+Our hauliers undergo livestock handling and welfare training and our slaughter sites are inspected by the Humane Slaughter Association.
+Anyone found in serious breach of our standards can expect to be removed from our supply chain.

-Our policy states that meat, milk, poultry, fish or egg derived from a cloned animal including subsequent generations MUST NOT be used in Waitrose branded products.
+Our policy states that meat, milk, poultry, fish or egg derived from a cloned animal including subsequent generations MUST NOT be used in Waitrose own-brand products.

 Close confinement and animal welfare